billyball1517/chrome-remote-desktop/README.md

 Now, set up remote desktop with the instructions from https://remotedesktop.google.com/headless.
 You don't have to install anything, just skip through to the part where it gives you a code.
 Then copy and paste the code into the container terminal.

 At this point it should spit out some text and say `Host ready to receive connections`.
-If it dosen't, you probably missed a step.
+If it doesn't, you probably missed a step.
 To double check go to https://remotedesktop.google.com/access and see if you can access your desktop.

 Exit container